boelle/VaillantCloud/README.md

 ## Vaillant Load Limits

 To protect their API Vaillant has employed load limits.
-While the excact limits are unkown, there more app-installtions and the more often Home Assistant polls the information, the faster you will hit the limit.
+While the exact limits are unknown, there more app-installtions you have and the more often Home Assistant polls the information, the faster you will hit the limit.
 Nothing can be done here.

 # Debugging